AiNFLGM's Official 2026 Draft Board: Our AI Has the Final Order

 1

-The most technically polished passer in this class — his pre-snap processing, anticipation throws, and ability to manipulate zone coverage with eyes rival anything the AI model has graded in the past three draft cycles.
+The most technically polished passer in this class — his pre-snap processing, anticipation throws, and ability to manipulate zone coverage with eyes are unmatched in the 2026 class.
+Led Indiana to a national championship with 41 touchdowns and 6 interceptions.
+Heisman winner.
+The AI model's clear-cut QB1.

 2